 See which course you would normally run at the trophy in the table below.

-Courses are allocated by age / gender categories, in blocks as follows:
+Courses are allocated by age / gender categories, in blocks.

 |Short Brown||M20- M40+|